Anger over defense pact threatens EU talks with US

-- Despite the betrayal of trust caused by the defense pact built behind his back between the United States, Great Britain and Australia, the European Union is committed to plans to expand transatlantic cooperation.
+Brussels (dpa) – Regardless of the breach of trust caused by the defense pact formed behind his back between the USA, Great Britain and Australia, the European Union is committed to plans to expand transatlantic cooperation.

 European Commission Vice President Margrethe Vestager and her colleague Valdis Dombrovskis announced Thursday evening that they will travel to Pittsburgh for high-level talks next week as planned.
 They commented that “strategic alliances are about creating common approaches as well as overcoming difficulties.”